All Episodes

 They just broke my light.

-I don't want anyone died.
+I don't want anyone to die charged.

 What?

-And now I'm separated from my fiance.
+And now I'm separated from my fiancé.

 You're allowed to do that.